Typical Correlation Length of Sequentially Generated Tensor Network States: INTRODUCTION

-First, we confirm analytically the common intuition that inhomogeneous MPS typically exhibit exponentially decaying correlations.
+We confirm analytically the common intuition that inhomogeneous MPS typically exhibit exponentially decaying correlations.
 We show that a single common correlation length \( \xone \) persists among different measures of correlation.
-We obtain a similar quantitative conclusion for two-dimensional isoTNS, where we observe the emergence of a different correlation length \( \xtwo \) that is also consistent among different measures of correlation.
-Both lengths have a rather weak dependence on the underlying bond dimension \( D \) of the tensor network and remain short-range correlated for all values of \( D \).
-Surprisingly, however, \( \xone \) and \( \xtwo \) have exactly opposite behaviors when \( D \) is varied; \( \xone \) monotonically increases while \( \xtwo \) monotonically decreases.
-Our findings also establish that exponentially decaying correlations are typical for the family of (inhomogeneous) isoTNS, and consequently for the random states produced by the corresponding quantum circuit architecture.
+We obtain a similar quantitative conclusion for two-dimensional isoTNS, where we observe the emergence of a different correlation length \( \xtwo \) that is also consistent among different measures of correlation. \( \xone \) and \( \xtwo \) have a surprisingly weak dependence on the underlying bond dimension \( D \) of the tensor network, and both MPS and isoTNS remain short-range correlated for all values of \( D \).
+However, \( \xone \) and \( \xtwo \) have exactly opposite behaviors when the bond dimension is varied; \( \xone \) monotonically increases, while \( \xtwo \) monotonically decreases.
+Our findings also establish that exponentially decaying correlations are typical for the family of (inhomogeneous) isoTNS and consequently for the random states produced by the corresponding quantum circuit architecture.

+While an exponential decay of correlations is not an unexpected result for MPS, the weak dependence of the average correlation length on the bond dimension is particularly surprising.
+Intuitively, one might expect that a higher bond dimension allows for a more effective spreading of correlations.
+Our results show that that is not the case for most MPS.
+The starkly different behavior of \( \xone \) and \( \xtwo \) is also remarkable.
+While increasing the bond dimension affects the typical spreading of correlations only modestly in one dimension, it is detrimental to the average correlation length in two dimensions.

 The paper is structured as follows.
 In Sec.~\ref{sec:preliminaries}, we introduce our families of sequentially generated tensor network states and the main technical tools required to compute their average properties.
 In Sec.~\ref{sec:summary}, we summarize our results for both MPS and isoTNS.
-In Secs.~\ref{sec:mps_results} and \ref{sec:iso_results}, we respectively discuss our findings for MPS and isoTNS in detail.
-Lastly, we devote Sec.~\ref{sec:conclusion} to final observations and potential follow-ups to our work.
+In Secs.~\ref{sec:mps_results} and \ref{sec:iso_results}, we, respectively, discuss our findings for MPS and isoTNS in detail.
+Lastly, we devote Sec.~\ref{sec:conclusion} to final observations and potential followups to our work.

-\section{Preliminaries}
+\section{PRELIMINARIES}